 This option also requires you to pack and ship all the t-shirts yourself, but thanks to fulfillment companies like ShipBob, this doesn’t have to take much time out of designing and printing your shirts.
-ShipBob will pick up, pack, and ship your shirts at the lowest possible price.
+ShipBob will stock, pack, and ship your shirts at the lowest possible price.
 They’ll even store ready-made shirts in their warehouse for you.
 Click here to speak with a representative and get $100 off.

 So, which online t-shirt selling option is right for you?

 As you see, there’s something for everyone when it comes to selling t-shirts online.
 One of the three methods discussed above is sure to fit your t-shirt business needs.
 Now we’ll explore these options in more detail and show you how to get started with each.

 Option 1: How to sell your designs on t-shirt sales sites